How an 'inflammatory' Facebook post led to a killing and sectarian tension in India | Law-Order

 The party says it works for all but does not believe in appeasing any community for votes.
 It has asked people to keep calm following the Udaipur incident.
 Teli was reported to police by Muslim tailor Nazim Ahmed on June 11 in a complaint, seen by Reuters, which said: "He has posted an indecent comment on the character of our Prophet due to which there is anger in our Muslim society.
 Legal action should be taken against the said culprit" for his "inflammatory post".

 Reuters could not contact Ahmed as his phone was switched off.
 His shop, opposite Teli's, was closed.
-Police have barricaded the Muslim neighborhood where Ahmed lives and prevented journalists from approaching his family.
+Police have barricaded the Muslim neighbourhood where Ahmed lives and prevented journalists from approaching his family.

 Opposition politicians have condemned Teli's murder and sought swift justice, but they also say the BJP hurt Muslim sentiment by failing to push for legal action against its spokesperson.
 Alka Lamba of the main opposition Congress party, which rules Rajasthan state where Udaipur is located, said "eight years of BJP rule have fed and sustained the monster of communalism".
 Two BJP spokespeople did not answer their phones.